technocrat/victor-hugo/content/post/2018-08-12-analytic-data-scientists-know-when-to-fold-em.md

 And then it struck me.
 I'm not a programmer.
 I never wanted to be a programmer.
 I just wanted to be able to read and understand a program in a language as important as C++ and maybe write some simple programs that gave a hemibel boost to execution.

-As an analytic data science, I want to spend my time thinking about data and ways to extract useful information from them.
+As an analytic data scientist, I want to spend my time thinking about data and ways to extract useful information from them.
 I can't do that if I'm spending hours trying to figure out why syntactically valid software won't compile.

 I'll be cultivating friendships with data engineers and programmers.